Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 datamerge()
 ```

 This program would direct the user to specify the parent folder where the patientreports were saved  (Figure 3), and the output folder file path where user would like the aggregated data to be saved (Figure 4).
 The output folder must be outside of the parent folder.
-Once the input and output file locations have been specified, Mizzou 3D SPinE  will aggregate all data into a single file “MergedData_YYYYMMDD.xlsx” in the assigned output folder, where the “YYYYMMDD” corresponds to the date that the Mizzou 3D SPinE was run.

 ---
 <p align="center">